lambrospetrou/oxford-msc/plain-text/ch-serialization.md

 ### Serializations illustrated

-Here I will just provide an illustration of the aforementioned serialization techniques and how they compare against the binary flat table serialization.
-I will use the factorization of figure X.3.
+In this section I provide an illustration of the aforementioned serialization techniques and how they compare against the binary flat table serialization.
+The example factorization is used, see **figure X.3**.

 The separator `|` is used just for illustration purposes to show the different fragments of each serialization.
 In real-world it does not exist and the bytes of each fragment are contiguous.